 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates CLR, AVEO, AKUS, AYLA

-Continental Resources, Inc. (NYSE: CLR)’s sale to Omega Acquisition, Inc., an entity owned by Continental’s founder, Harold G. Hamm, for $74.28 per share.
+Continental Resources, Inc. CLR's sale to Omega Acquisition, Inc., an entity owned by Continental's founder, Harold G. Hamm, for $74.28 per share.
 If you are a Continental shareholder, click here to learn more about your rights and options.

-AVEO Pharmaceuticals, Inc. (NASDAQ: AVEO)’s sale to LG Chem, Ltd. for $15.00 per share.
+AVEO Pharmaceuticals, Inc. AVEO's sale to LG Chem, Ltd. for $15.00 per share.
 If you are an AVEO shareholder, click here to learn more about your rights and options.

-Ayala Pharmaceuticals, Inc. (NASDAQ: AYLA)’s merger with Advaxis, Inc. Upon completion of the merger, Ayala stockholders would own approximately 62.5% of the combined company’s outstanding common stock.
+Ayala Pharmaceuticals, Inc. AYLA's merger with Advaxis, Inc. Upon completion of the merger, Ayala stockholders would own approximately 62.5% of the combined company's outstanding common stock.
 If you are an Ayala shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.